zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    event.
 This carries a performance penalty.

-   :c: The connection over which the :abbr:`SSH (Secure Shell)`
+   :param c: The connection over which the :abbr:`SSH (Secure Shell)`
       connection took place.

-   :orig: Whether the packet was sent by the originator of the TCP
+   :param orig: Whether the packet was sent by the originator of the TCP
       connection.

-   :len: The length of the :abbr:`SSH (Secure Shell)` payload, in
+   :param len: The length of the :abbr:`SSH (Secure Shell)` payload, in
       bytes.
 Note that this ignores reassembly, as this is unknown.

    .. zeek:see:: ssh_server_version ssh_client_version ssh_auth_failed